txpipe-shop/cardano-graphical-tx/docs/specification.md

 }
 ```

+It is possible to verify that the JSON that represents a transaction is valid by checking some verifier, such as the following: [https://jsonschema.dev/s/fDQ7T](https://jsonschema.dev/s/fDQ7T)
+This can help ensure that the desired transaction can be translated into CBOR later on.

 ## Inputs/Outputs

-Given a transaction, its inputs are references to previous UTxOs (Unspent Transaction Outputs) that are being used (or spent) in the current transaction.
+Given a transaction, its inputs are references to current UTxOs (Unspent Transaction Outputs) that are being spent in the current transaction.
 Those references provide proof that the spender has ownership of the values specified in the input.

 On the other hand, outputs are created in the transaction to specify where the values of the inputs are going.
 They represent new UTXOs that can be spent in future transactions.
-Within the inputs and outputs lists, one or more structures can be specified with the following optional fields:
+Within the inputs and outputs lists, one or more objects can be specified with the following optional fields:

 ```js
 {